Pizza989/FacialDetectionForArduinoStepper/README.md

 Make https://github.com/rsimai/arduino-stepper move towards faces

-Make sure nothing like OBS blocks the capture device or not to have any emulated devices
+Make sure nothing like OBS blocks the capture device and not to have any emulated devices

 ## Usage
 - start main.py